Jiachen-T-Wang/data-banzhaf/README.md

 ## Requirements

 The code is tested with Python 3.8 and PyTorch 1.12.1.
-The complete list of required packages are available in `requirement.txt', and can be installed with `pip install -r requirement.txt'.
+The complete list of required packages are available in `requirement.txt`, and can be installed with `pip install -r requirement.txt`.
 The code should be compatible with other versions of packages.